 Mentawai Islands, Indonesia

 The Kloss’s Gibbon belongs to the genus Hylobates.
-The word Hylobates means ‘Forest Walker’ in Latin.
+The word Hylobates means ‘Forest Walker’ in Greek.
 The gibbons in this genus are known for the white circle of fur around their faces.
 They are known to communicate in species-specific song when defining territory or attracting mates.
 They sing in regional accents to each other, have long swinging arms, inquisitive natures and superior acrobatic skills, they spend most of their lives high up in the tree-tops.

 The Kloss’s Gibbon is arboreal, diurnal, and omnivorous, though predominantly frugivorous (Whitten 1982a).
 Although disturbance levels in this species’ habitat are variable on different islands, a recent survey detected similar population densities in un-logged forests, forests logged 10 years ago, and those logged 20 years ago (Paciulli 2004, Whittaker 2005).